LesterAGarciaA97/MicroProgramming/README.md

 ## Laboratory 07 - Basic usage of MASM
 This laboratory practice was focused in how to use MASM with Visual Studio IDE and making the basic operations between two numbers and then comparing them
+## Laboratory 08 - Factorial of a number using MASM
+This laboratory practice was focused in how to use MASM to calculate the factorial result of a number between 0 to 120